-HPSH 7000 Doctoral Research (V:0:V,F) Enrollment associated with clinical research project.
+HPSH 7000 Doctoral Research (V1/9:0:1/9,F) Enrollment associated with the research project.
 Instructor permission is required.
 May have 2 enrollments for credits.
 No textbook is required.

-HPSH 7005-7007 Doctoral Research (V:0:V,F) Enrollment associated with clinical research project.
+HPSH 7005 Doctoral Research (V1/9:0:1/9,F) Enrollment associated with the research project.
 Instructor permission is required.
 May have 2 enrollments for credits.
 No textbook is required.

-HPSH 8000 Doctoral Research Seminar (V:0:V,F) Students will enroll in pre-dissertation research projects.
+HPSH 8000 Doctoral Pre-Dissertation (V1/9:0:1/9,F) Students will enroll in pre-dissertation research projects.
 This research is expected to make a significant contribution to the student's chosen area of study.
 No textbook is required.

-HPSH 8001 Doctoral Research Seminar (V:0:V,F) Students will enroll in pre-dissertation research projects.
+HPSH 8001 Doctoral Pre-Dissertation (V1/9:0:1/9,F) Students will enroll in pre-dissertation research projects.
 This research is expected to make a significant contribution to the student's chosen area of study.
 No textbook is required.